BizTalk Server tips and tricks for Administrators: Trying to annoy Tord – Moving an Event Source to a Different/Custom Windows Event Log

 "Just an update Tord!
 Message successfully Transformed");

-But I told – “I partially have to agree…” – because, instead, you can use a custom event log for logging that unnecessary information that doesn’t provide any additional information to BizTalk Administrators and in this case, I really don’t care if you are using the Event Viewer to log BizTalk application errors or tracking or debugging information (despite I don’t agree on this last part).
+So I told – “I partially have to agree…” – because I think that this is unnecessary information that is being logged in the Application Event Log that doesn’t provide any additional information to BizTalk Administrators, but… instead, you can use a custom event log for logging that unnecessary information that doesn’t provide any additional information to BizTalk Administrators and in this case, I really don’t care if you are using the Event Viewer to log BizTalk application errors or tracking or debugging information (despite I don’t agree on this last part).

 Building the Sample

-In this sample, you will find a simple orchestration that will receive any XML message and will log some traditional tracking information that developers normally do in their orchestrations… I call this trying to annoy Tord Glad Nordahl (my friend and one of the best BizTalk Administrator that I know):
+In this sample, you will find a simple orchestration that will receive any XML message and will log some traditional tracking information that developers normally do in their orchestrations… I call this trying to annoy Tord Glad Nordahl (my friend and one of the best BizTalk administrators that I know):

 Trying to Annoying Tord

-What the Admin does normally?
+What does the Admin normally do?

 However, change is hard – Getting others to change can be impossible or a big challenge – Developers will try to find a thousand excuses for explaining why such information is important!

-What the Admin should do?
+What should the Admin do?

 My advice: